Terminus-Project/Terminus-Bot/README.md

 * WIKI - Search Wikipedia for the given text.

+### Xbox

+Look up information on Xbox Live players and games.

+Commands:

+* XBOX - Display inforation about the given gamer tag.

 ## Modules

 Modules are files that augment the bot's core code.
 They cannot be unloaded or